Last Updated on July 19, 2023 by Igor Karni

 Introducing electric bikes – fun and useful but still quite expensive.
 Or are they?

 Electric bikes are fun and a great way to get around without tiring yourself out.
 Why are they so expensive?
 We’ve found the answers to that question.

 The first answer is that they aren’t necessarily much more expensive.
 It all depends on what you are comparing them with.
 They are way cheaper than a motorbike or a car, for example, or even a high-end conventional bike.

-That means worldwide, sales in some countries are still lower than normal bikes.
+That means worldwide, sales of electric bikes in some countries are still lower than those of normal bikes.
 This makes it harder for electric bike manufacturers to keep prices down.

 However, that is changing.
 In a few countries where cycling is very popular, like Holland, sales of electric bikes are now higher than conventional bikes.
 This will help bring their prices down.

 What’s more, in a world that is starting to move away from fossil fuels, they are a transport technology whose costs are likely to fall as their use increases and their technology develops.

 We recommend you think carefully about what’s important to you before choosing an electric bike.
 Or if you are deciding to go for a normal bike or small motorcycle as an alternative.

 Let’s find out more!
 If you are thinking about an electric bike, let’s look at some facts that may make e-bikes look more expensive.
 Here are the key facts you need about practicality and cost.